shreymukh2020/Gemini-Multimodal-AI-Chatbot/README.md

 # Gemini AI Suite 🤖

-The **Gemini AI Suite** is an Multimodal AI-powered application that integrates different features leveraging the **Gemini 1.5 Flash** model.
+The **Gemini AI Suite** is a Multimodal AI-powered application that integrates different features leveraging the **Gemini 1.5 Flash** model.
 This app allows users to interact with AI in several ways, such as chatting with a virtual assistant, generating text from prompts, summarizing content, extracting text from images, and more.

 ## Features